Hmmm . . . sure looks like a human being to me.

-Mommy, why does it feel like I’m being sucked out of your womb?
+Mommy, why does it feel like I’m being sucked out of you?
 Ouch!
-That hurst!
+That hurts!
 Mom, what’s going on?”

 “Almost . . .”

-“Mommy, are you getting rid of me?
-You might just need me someday.
-Mom, please, I promise I’ll be the best daughter ever!
-Mom, you have to talk to someone.
-Get help!
+“Mommy, what are they doing to me???
+You’ll need me someday.
+Mom, please, I promise, I’ll be the best daughter ever!
+Mom, if you’re hurting, get help!
 Don’t let them do this to me…to us!
-You’ll feel so empty inside, Mom.
-The pain and sorrow will never go away no matter what anyone has told you.
+You’ll feel so empty inside without me.
+The pain and sorrow will never go away no matter what anybody says.
 Ouch!
 And you know why, Mom?
-Because the bond between a mother and her child is so strong that NO ONE can sever it!
+Because the bond between a mother and child is so strong that NO ONE can sever it!
 I’ve been created by God, just like you.
-I know He’s speaking to your heart right now, I just know it.
+I know He’s speaking to you right now, I just know it.
 He’s the One who places truth in our hearts.
 Can you hear Him, Mommy?”

 Ouch!
 I want to live, Mom.
+I want to meet you!
 Why do I deserve to die?
-Don’t I deserve a chance at life like you?
-I bet I could make a difference in the world.
-Mom, I’m begging you, please, take me home.”
+Mom, I’m begging you, please, take me home with you.”

 “Ted, I . . .
 I have something to tell you.
-Sit down, please.
+Sit down.
 I almost did something today, something horrible . . . but . . .
 I decided against it.
-I kept hearing a voice speaking to my heart.
-It told me not to do it.”
+I kept hearing a voice speaking to my heart and that voice said not to do it.”

-“That’s not important.
-What’s important is that, we’re going to have a baby.”
+“It’s not important.
+What’s important is…we’re going to have a baby!”

 Mom, thank you!
 I love you so much . . .
 I can’t wait to see you and dad!
 I’ll show you, I’ll be the best daughter EVER!